-In my book, The Facts of Business Life, I list these business basics, which I call the ‘facts’ of business life.
+In my book, The Facts of Business Life: What Every Successful Business Owner Knows that You Don’t, I list these business basics, which I call the ‘facts’ of business life.
 And I list them in the sequential order of how they are to be used.
 It took me a long time to figure these out, but once I did, success was created and in most cases fairly quickly.
 Think of sport teams, football for example: the basics are simple, the better the team blocks and tackles, the better the team can execute even the most complicated offenses and defenses.
 Talent matters of course, but if your team has the best quarterback and wide receivers it matters little if the offense can’t block.
 It’s the same in business, do the basics well, and lasting success will result.

 Who inspired your business success?